-- A mentorship is often a person that gives you advice on how to move from here to there or maneuver a situation.
+- Mentorship is often a person that gives you advice on how to move from here to there or maneuver a situation.
 They talk only to you about what you should do.

-- A sponsorship is a person that talks to your about your goals, guides you in the right direction and endorses you to others when you are not around and could help facilitate your desired next steps.
+- Sponsorship is a person that talks to you about your goals, guides you in the right direction and endorses you to others when you are not around and could help facilitate your desired next steps.
 These sponsors are often critical to your promotions or next position or initiative because they are often highlighting your skills and contributions to the “right” people.

-- An Advisory Board are people you assemble within your inner circle upon whom you call for advice, guidance and elevation.
+- An Advisory Board is people you assemble within your inner circle upon whom you call for advice, guidance, and elevation.

 It is important to note that these mentors, sponsors and advisory boards are often not based on luck and often just do not appear.
 Women (and men) must actively pursue the right people.
 Here are a few steps to keep in mind: